 - I couldn’t find an easy way to contact their call center as it used to be the case with Souq.com.
 This is a major issue.
 Customers should always have a way to reach out to customer support.
 Noon.com is already doing it and doing it really well.

 - The app is slow and sluggish.
 Even though Noon.com and Souq.com’s apps weren’t 100% native, they excelled in speed.
 I fail to understand the reason for the slowness in the apps.

 - Different accounts for different stores.
 This one is extremely confusing.
 When you have an account under one store and you accidentally switch to another store, you will never find the orders that you had placed earlier.

-- Order status doesn’t change when order status really change.
-I still have two orders in my account the show that they are being shipped to me whereas I clearly have an email confirmation that they’re canceled.
+- Order status doesn’t change when order status really changes.
+I still have two orders in my account that show that they are being shipped to me whereas I clearly have an email confirmation that they’re canceled.